Is it a bad time to get into property investment?

 Market timing isn’t really important to them.

-On the other hand, others do poorly in good times and even worse in bad times?
+On the other hand, do others do poorly in good times and even worse in bad times?

 Market timing seems to have very little effect on them either.